 Members of the Science Advisory Committee on Chemicals

-Members of the Science Advisory Committee on Chemicals (SACC) are appointed by the Administrator of EPA from nominations received through a public call for membership.
+The Science Advisory Committee on Chemicals (SACC) provides independent advice on science and technical issues to assist EPA in implementing the Frank R. Lautenberg Chemical Safety for the 21st Century Act.
+Members of the SACC are appointed by the Administrator of EPA from candidates identified through a public call for nominations.
 Members serve staggered terms of appointment, generally of two to three years.

 - Dr. Kenneth Portier